-Less then a week later there was more cause for celebration.
-LavishSqualor told us,
+Less than a week later there was more cause for celebration.
+LavishSqualor told us:

 Even though none of the other TCS members had ever seen these colony cats, we had all become thoroughly invested in their story.
 Hearing that this older male cat had not only survived but was going to get a proper home was the kind of happy ending we had hardly dared hope for.

 But there was more.
-LavishSqualor came back to report that:
+LavishSqualor came back to report:

 A few days later a sixth cat returned, much to the delight of everyone who had been following the story.